PelleLille/hsl-docs/introduction.rst

 Functions
 ---------

 A lot of functions are available in the :doc:`function library <functions>`.
-Functions are called by named followed by parentheses ``()`` with parameters in between them.
+Functions are called by named followed by parentheses ``()`` with input parameters in between them.
 Function names are case-sensitive.
 The argument types must be supported by the function, otherwise an error will be raised.

 .. code-block:: hsl